Luca-Casagrande/qftt-wesh/README.md

 `dt/ds = Γ[ρ(s)]`,

 so that the observable time `t` emerges from the dynamics of the state `ρ`.
+Spatial geometry is induced indirectly: the pattern of Eigentime events, weighted by entanglement and correlated by a causal kernel, seeds the smooth **four-dimensional spacetime** reconstructed at the infrared fixed point.

 A **Weak Entanglement Symmetry Hypothesis (WESH)** is imposed at the level of completely positive, trace‑preserving (CPTP) maps.
 A generator–level Noether constraint (WESH–Noether) selects a covariant GKSL structure with